Future Boy Conan: Characters

 Orlo is the young, rebellious leader of a rogue gang based in the mountains of High Harbor, who tax whoever the gang catches crossing their territory.
 He originates from a village of herders on the other side of High Harbor island, but turned into a bullying outlaw after he found honest work to be unsatisfactory.
-He plots to become the leader of High Harbor, and thus cooperates with the Industrians when they invade the island, bringing down the villager's defenses.
+He plots to become the leader of High Harbor, thus cooperates with the Industrians when they invade the island, bringing down the villager's defenses.
 However, when a tidal wave hits the island and the Industrians subsequently surrender, his plans are permanently dashed.
 In the end, he finds his place back among his fellow islanders.